gravitational/teleport/rfd/0080-piv-private-key.md

 In this RFD we'll explore both options together, since they are not mutually exclusive, and the underlying implementation will be the same regardless.

-Note: If either of these options are combined with MFA/PIV PIN enforcement, or biometric key usage (like the [Yubikey Bio Series](https://www.yubico.com/products/yubikey-bio-series/)), then even if a user's computre and hardware key are stolen, the user's login session would not provide access to an attacker.
+Note: If either of these options are combined with MFA/PIV PIN enforcement, or biometric key usage (like the [Yubikey Bio Series](https://www.yubico.com/products/yubikey-bio-series/)), then even if a user's computer and hardware key are stolen, the user's login session would not provide access to an attacker.
 To avoid overcomplicating this RFD, we will omit this consideration and leave it as a possible future improvement.

 ### Server changes